natcap/invest.users-guide/source/carbonstorage.rst

 Data for the U.S. is provided by the USGS and Department of the Interior via the National Land Cover Database: https://www.usgs.gov/centers/eros/science/national-land-cover-database

-The simplest categorization of LULCs on the landscape involves delineation by land cover only (e.g., cropland, temperate conifer forest, prairie).
+The simplest categorization of LULC on the landscape involves delineation by land cover only (e.g., cropland, temperate conifer forest, prairie).
 Several global and regional land cover classifications are available (e.g., Anderson et al. 1976), and often detailed land cover classification has been done for the landscape of interest.

 A slightly more sophisticated LULC classification could involve breaking relevant LULC types into broad age categories (e.g., forest of age 0-10 years, 11-20, 21-40, etc.).
 This would allow separate estimates of carbon storage for different ages.
 In scenarios, parcels can move from one age class to the next, crudely capturing changes in carbon storage over time.
 This approach requires more information, however, including carbon storage estimates for each age class for all modeled pools of carbon.

 A still more detailed classification could stratify LULC types by variables known to affect carbon storage within a given LULC type (e.g., montane forest 800-1000m, montane forest 1001-1200m, etc.).
 Rainfall, temperature, and elevation all typically influence carbon storage and sequestration (e.g., Jenny 1980, Coomes et al. 2002, Raich et al. 2006).
 If data are available to estimate carbon storage at different elevations, or at different levels of rainfall, temperature or other climate variables, model results will be substantially more accurate.
 This will typically take a large sample of plot estimates of carbon storage.

-Carbon pools
+Carbon Pools
 ------------

 Carbon storage data should be set equal to the average carbon storage values for each LULC class.
 The ideal data source for all carbon stocks is a set of local field estimates, where carbon storage for all relevant stocks has been directly measured.
 These can be summarized to the LULC map, including any stratification by age or other variable.
 If these data are not available, however, there are several general data sources that can be used.